Tom Cipullo: Musical style and critical reception

-Cipullo is a composer of tonal music, though his use of harmony may occasionally stretch to include bitonality and extremely dissonant passages.
+Cipullo is a composer of tonal music, although his use of harmony may occasionally stretch to include bitonality and extremely dissonant passages.
 His vocal music is lyrical in the extreme, but marked by large leaps, lengthy phrases with surprising breaths, numerous shifts in meter, virtuosic piano accompaniments, and a love of musical allusion.
-Writing for The New York Times, Allan Kozinn said, “Mr. Cipullo’s vocal writing is fresh and natural, and he amplifies it with thoughtful, sometimes picturesque commentary in the piano line.”
-Cipullo's compositions are text-driven, and Fanfare magazine noted that “he excels by pulling off the conjuror’s trick mastered by all the great writers of poem-based song from Schubert forward—the blurring of the demarcation between where the word ends and the music begins.”
-In presenting him with its Arts & Letters Award, the American Academy of Arts & Letters cited Cipullo's music for its "inexhaustible imagination, wit, expressive range and originality."
+Writing for The New York Times, Allan Kozinn said, "Mr. Cipullo's vocal writing is fresh and natural, and he amplifies it with thoughtful, sometimes picturesque commentary in the piano line."
+Cipullo's compositions are text-driven, and Fanfare magazine noted that "he excels by pulling off the conjuror's trick mastered by all the great writers of poem-based song from Schubert forward—the blurring of the demarcation between where the word ends and the music begins."
+In presenting him with its Arts & Letters Award, the American Academy of Arts and Letters cited Cipullo's music for its "inexhaustible imagination, wit, expressive range and originality."